 '''

+class dallinger.models.Participant (recruiter_id, worker_id, assignment_id, hit_id, mode, fin-

+gerprint hash=None)

+An ex silico participant.

+Columns

 Participant.type

 a String giving the name of the class.
 Defaults to "participant".
 This allows subclassing.

 Participant.worker_id

 A String, the worker id of the participant.

-Participant.assignment_id
+Participant.assignment id

 A String, the assignment id of the participant.

 Participant.unique_id

 A String, a concatenation of worker_id and assignment_id

 Participant.hit_id

 A String, the id of the hit the participant is working on

 Participant.mode

 A String, the mode in which Dallinger is running - live, sandbox or debug.

-Participant.end time
+Participant.end_time

 The time at which the participant finished.

 Participant.base_pay

 The amount the participant was paid for finishing the experiment.

 Participant.bonus

 the amount the participant was paid as a bonus.

-Participant.status

-String representing the current status of the participant, can be -

 '''